WCSCourses/prs_2023/modules/Day2.docx.md

  SNPs are first sorted (i.e. ranked) by their 𝑃 -values.
 Then, starting from the most significant SNP (denoted as the *index SNP*), any SNPs in high LD (eg. 𝑟<sup>2</sup>>0.1, with 𝑟<sup>2</sup> typically calculated from *phased haplotype* data) with the index SNP are removed.
 To reduce computational burden, only SNPs that are within e.g. 250 kb of the *index SNP* are 𝑐𝑙𝑢𝑚𝑝𝑒𝑑.
 This process is continued until no *index SNPs* remain.

-Use the command below to perform clumping of the Height GWAS data using PLINK([**chang_second_2015**](https://doi.org/10.1186/s13742-015-0047-8)).
+Use the command below to perform clumping of the Height GWAS data using PLINK([**Chang, C et al., 2015**](https://doi.org/10.1186/s13742-015-0047-8)).
 First, you will have to navigate to the right folder where the data are stored using the terminal.
 Open the terminal and type the command below at the terminal prompt:
 ```
- cd \~/Desktop/PRS\\\_Workshop/

-#Next type the following command (NB.
-See warning below):

   ./Software/plink_linux \
   --bfile Target_Data/TAR \
   --clump Base_Data/GIANT_Height.txt \